KlemetievArtem/tpcMultiRegionFoam/README.md

 tpcMultiRegionFoam is a developed CFD solver, using the [OpenFOAM 6 libraries](https://github.com/OpenFOAM/OpenFOAM-6).
 The solver builds a combination of the chtMultiRegionFoam and the interFoam solver developed by [OpenCFD Ltd.](http://openfoam.com/) and is extended by a phase change model for pure substances.
 The model validation and mathematical formulation are given in .

-If simulations with this solver or ideas deducted from this repository lead to a further publication, the before mentioned article ([Kleiner 2019](https://www.sciencedirect.com/science/article/pii/S0017931018353055)) should be cited.
+If simulations with this solver or ideas deducted from this repository lead to a further publication, the before mentioned article [Minko, Artemov, Klementiev 2022](https://link.springer.com/article/10.1134/S0040601523030059) should be cited.

 ## Installation
 For installation, the [OpenFOAM 6 libraries](https://github.com/OpenFOAM/OpenFOAM-6) have to be loaded.